 All that remained was lowly Navy.
 With two weeks to get ready, Blaik chose to avoid the foul November weather and hold all practices indoors, in the field house.
 Looking back, he would later say, "In my twenty-five years as head coach, I never made a worse mistake.
 No matter what the weather, I should have ordered some outdoor work."

 Army entered the Navy game ranked Number one in the nation and favored by three-touchdowns, but Navy jumped out to a two-touchdown halftime lead, while its defense swarmed all over the favored Cadets.

-Army fought back fiercely, but in a frantic fourth quarter, gallant Navy defenders stopped the Cadets four times inside their territory, on the Navy 21, 15, 6 and 3 yard lines.
+Army fought back fiercely, but in a frantic fourth quarter, gallant Navy defenders stopped the Cadets four times - on the Navy 21, 15, 6 and 3 yard lines.
 In the fourth quarter alone, Navy intercepted three Army passes and recovered two fumbles.